scry1-csv/OpenCsvScripter/README.md

 I'm providing windows binaries.
 In theory linux or OSX should work as well but I lack the environment to set any of that up.

+## Version history

+### 2025/02/14 - v0.0.2
+- The configuration directory was changed from being shared with OpenFunscripter to being a directory dedicated to OpenCsvScripter
+- Japanese language files are included by default

+### 2025/02/09 - v0.0.1
+- First release

 ## License
 GPLv3